See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Introduction

 Our contributions are summarized as follows:

-(i) We construct a state control benchmark with binary toggle instructions from public datasets to evaluate agent performance on toggle execution.
-Results demonstrate that most existing agents achieve less than 50\% accuracy, revealing a key bottleneck in multimodal agents for effective GUI interaction (Section~\ref{sec:preliminaryStudy}).
+(i) We construct a state control benchmark with binary toggle instructions from public datasets.
+Evaluation results demonstrate that most existing agents achieve less than 50\% accuracy, revealing a key bottleneck in executing toggle control instructions of multimodal agents (Section~\ref{sec:preliminaryStudy}).

-(ii) To overcome this bottleneck, we propose StaR to enhance the ability of multimodal agents to execute toggle control instructions.
-StaR refines the reasoning process by teaching agents to perceive the current toggle state from the screenshot, analyze the desired toggle state from the user instruction, and decide whether to perform the toggle action based on the comparison.
-StaR eliminates the reliance on additional annotators and improve the intrinsic capability to accurately perceive and execute toggle control instructions (Section~\ref{sec:methodology}).
+(ii) To address this, we propose StaR, which refines the reasoning process by guiding agents to identify the current state from the screenshot, infer the desired state from the user instruction, and decide whether to toggle.
+StaR eliminates the reliance on additional annotators and improve the intrinsic capability of agents to accurately perceive, reason, and execute toggle control instructions (Section~\ref{sec:methodology}).

-(iii) Through extensive experiments, we validate the effectiveness of StaR.
-Notably, StaR achieves substantial improvements in execution accuracy on toggle control instructions, with the improvement of \textbf{over 30\%}.
-Furthermore, StaR also improves the performance of multimodal agents on general agentic tasks.
-Finally, evaluations on dynamic environments highlight the applicability of StaR in real-world toggle control tasks (Section~\ref{sec:experiments}).
+(iii) Experiments confirm the effectiveness of StaR.
+StaR improves toggle execution accuracy by over 30\% and further boosts performance on general agentic tasks.
+Evaluations in dynamic environments further highlight the applicability of StaR in real-world toggle control tasks (Section~\ref{sec:experiments}).